troykershaw/RpgFsharpWorkshop/slides/index.md

 ***

-# You win!
+## The Kidnapping

 <aside class="notes">
-"We have a winner!" the king announces.
-"Come up and take your prize" You walk up the steps towards the king.
-The princess steps forward and holds up a medal, ready to place around your neck.
-"Try to not bowl me over this time" she says with a smile.
+"We have a winner!" the King announces.
+"Come up and claim your prize."
+You're sure this must be you.
+You grip your chair, preparing to rise, but stop dead in your tracks when the King says: "Today's fastest problem solver is none other than my daughter, Princess Quinn!"
+As the Princess takes the stage, you gasp: it's the woman from the street!
-As she places the medal around your neck, the earth begins to tremble.
-A gaping hole opens up right below the princess and she falls in.
-An evil man, dressed entirely in black rises from the hole, floating in the air, with the princess grasped in his arms.
+Princess Quinn faces her crowd of admirers and bows her head, preparing to receive the winner's medal.
+At that moment, the earth begins to tremble.
+A gaping hole forms right below the Princess and she is pulled inside.
+An evil looking man, dressed entirely in black, rises from the hole, grasping the terrified princess in his bony arms.

-"I shall rule your world soon!"
-He cries out as he quickly disappears down the hole again.
+"Be warned, smug Functionlanders: I shall soon rule your world!"
+With a snarl, he disappears down the hole, taking the flailing Princess with him.

-You quickly dive in after her, but you're thrown back by a force field that now covers the hole, preventing anyone from following.
+In desperation, you launch yourself after her, but your body is thrown back by a force field now covering the hole.

-The Functionland knights quickly cover the area and assess what has happened.
+The Functionland knights appear, examining the area and assessing the unexpected turn of events.

-Soon the King stands up to address everyone.
+Concerned but composed, the King stands up to address the gathering.

-"The man that took my daughter is the ruler of Imperativeland.
-A dark world where the inhabitants are imprisoned by imperative principles.
-We believe that he is now trying to take over our world and kidnapping the princess will give him the power to do so.
+"The man that took my daughter is the ruler of Imperativeland: a dark world whose inhabitants are imprisoned by imperative principles.
+We believe that he is now trying to take over our world and kidnapping the Princess will give him the power to do so.

-"The force field over the hole appears to be locked by an ancient sequence.
-The Knights believe that once opened there will be only time to send one person down the hole.
+"The hole is a portal to Imperativeland.
+The force field covering it appears to be locked by an ancient, unknown sequence.
+The knights believe that once the force field is unlocked, there will only be enough time for one person to pass through the portal before it seals again.

-"We are calling for everyone to prepare themselves to rescue the princess, and attempt to solve the ancient sequence problem."
+We are calling for everyone to prepare themselves to rescue the Princess by attempting to solve the ancient sequence."

-You quickly race to the King, eager to go to the rescue.
+You race to the King, eager to rescue the brilliant Princess.

-"Hold on there", the King says.
-"You can't go down there without a sword and shield.
-Go and see the Knight commander and he will help you get ready."
+"Wait", the King says.
+"You can't enter Imperativeland without a sword and shield.
+Go and see the Knight Commander and he will help you prepare."

-You quickly race to see the Knight commander.
+You run to the Knight Commander.
 </aside>

 ***

-## Knight commander
+## Knight Commander

 <aside class="notes">
-"So, you need a sword do you?" says the Knight commander.
+"So you need a sword and shield, do you?" says the Knight Commander.
-"Well, with everything going on, we're out of weapons.
+"Well, with everything that's been going on, we're all out of weapons and armour.
 You're going to have to make your own.
 Do you need a refresher?"

-"Okay, you define a record like, this"
+"Okay, you define a record like this." [show fragment]

-Siren goes off
+A siren goes off.
-"Sorry, I need to see what that's all about.
+"Sorry, I need to see what that's about.
 You'll have to figure the rest out on your own."

 </aside>